JonasRSV/svminator/README.md

 ![Imgur](https://i.imgur.com/gtMJpD4.png)

-Example classifictation of two groups in different cluster, separation done with a polynomial kernel of degree 2
+Example classification of two groups in different cluster, separation done with a polynomial kernel of degree 2